sjtalkar/sjtalkar.github.io/NLP course notes.md

 An intuitive way to estimate probabilities is called maximum likelihood estimation or MLE.
 We get maximum likelihood estimation the MLE estimate for the parameters of an n-gram model by getting counts from a normalize corpus, and normalizing the counts so that they lie between 0 and 1.

-The below is MLE
-P(w<sub>i</sub> | w <sub>i-1</sub>) = Count(w<sub>i-1</sub>, w<sub>i</sub>) /Count(w <sub>i-1</sub>)
+The below is MLE (Look into Page four of Chapter 3 in Stanford notes) P(w<sub>i</sub> | w <sub>i-1</sub>) = Count(w<sub>i-1</sub>, w<sub>i</sub>) /Count(w <sub>i-1</sub>)
-(Joint probability divided by probability of previous word)
+(Joint probability divided by probability of previous word.
+Note that the denominator has been simplified, since the sum of all bigram counts that start with a given word w<sub>n−1</sub> must be equal to the unigram count for that word w<sub>n−1</sub>)

 Bigram table shows word in row index followed by word in column index count